Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Effect of confinement field on meson dynamics

 \section{Effect of confinement field on meson dynamics}

 In this section, we characterize the meson dynamics from simple initial states as a function of confinement field strength.
 We first consider the initial excitation where an $r=1$ meson is localized at the center of a 1D chain of length $L$.
 This corresponds to the initial configuration shown in Fig.~\ref{fig:latticediag}(b).
 In the $|r,c\rangle$ (relative and center-of-mass coordinate) basis, the wavefunction at time $t=0$ is given by $|\psi(0)\rangle = |1,(L+1)/2\rangle$.
 Under the Hamiltonian in Eq.~\ref{hamiltonian2}, the system wavefunction evolves in time and can be written as, $|\psi(t)\rangle = \sum_{c,r} g_{c,r}(t)|c,r\rangle$.
-In our calculations, we fix $L=100$ and use exact diagonalization to calculate the time-evolved wavefunctions.
+In our calculations, we fix system size to $L=100,120$ and use exact diagonalization to calculate the time-evolved wavefunctions.
+Appendix~\ref{app:methods} discusses details of this calculation.